700 Children's® – A Blog by Pediatric Experts

 Care Tips for a Fractured Finger

-Unlike when you have a broken arm or leg, having a broken hand affects almost everything we do.
-From eating cereal in the morning to putting on pajamas at night, your child will have to learn a new way of doing things while the broken finger is taped, splinted, pinned, or in a cast.
+Having a broken hand affects almost everything your child does.
+From bathing to doing schoolwork, your child will have to learn a new way of doing things while the broken finger is taped, splinted, pinned, or in a cast.

 Here are a few tips for care while treating your child’s broken finger:

 1. Get creative with hygiene.
-You can buy a cast cover online, but a homemade plastic bag and duct tape do the trick just as well.
-Cover the hand during showers and use an electric toothbrush to make it easier to brush with the non-dominant hand if the other is injured.
-If your child is old enough and doesn’t want assistance washing hair, they can get a low-cost shampoo at a salon.
+You can buy a cast cover, but a plastic bag and duct tape do the trick just as well.
+Cover the hand during showers and use an electric toothbrush to make it easier for your child to brush their teeth with the non-dominant hand if their dominant hand is injured.

 2. Expect your child to need lots of help.
-Whether or not they ask for it, your child will likely need assistance carrying things, taking care of personal hygiene, doing homework and taking part in other activities that they previously did unaided.
+Your child will likely need assistance carrying things, taking care of personal hygiene, doing homework and taking part in other activities that they previously did unaided.
 Offer help repeatedly until your child gets into a new routine for self-care.
+Remember, this is only temporary!

-3. Cut corners.
-Wear pants with elastic waistbands rather than buttons and zippers and avoid shirts with snug cuffs.
-Opt for slip-on shoes or sandals.
+3. Make it easy.
+Pants with elastic waistbands rather than buttons and zippers and shirts with loose sleeves will make it easier for your child to get dressed.
+Choose slip-on shoes or sandals.
 Consider headbands instead of ponytails and other simple substitutions to make dressing easier.
-If your child packs a lunch, avoid prepackaged foods that require dexterity to open, such as twist caps, foil packaging lids, etc.
+Avoid prepackaged foods packed in lunches that require dexterity to open, such as twist caps, foil packaging lids, etc.

 4. Talk to your child’s school.
 Schools are required to offer accommodations for kids with injuries.
-Bring a note from the doctor explaining the injury, what type of assistance may be required and for how long.
-Depending on the school district, your child may be partnered with a care assistant during the school day, receive more time for exams, or receive alternative homework assignments that don’t require handwriting or typing.
+Bring a note from the doctor explaining the injury, what type of help is needed and for how long.
+Your child may be partnered with a care assistant during the school day, receive more time for exams, or receive alternative homework assignments that don’t require handwriting or typing.

 5. Follow the doctor’s instructions.
-Your child will likely need to avoid rigorous activities for at least 1 month after the injury – in some cases 2 months or more.
-He or she may also be told not to lift, jump, or do other strenuous activities until the finger is well healed.
-You may be given advice for icing the finger to reduce swelling.
+Your child will likely need to avoid rigorous activities for at least one month—in some cases more.
+They may also be told not to lift, jump, or do other strenuous activities until the finger is well healed.
+You may be asked to ice the finger to reduce swelling.
 The doctor may also prescribe medications to prevent infection, reduce swelling and ease pain.
 Follow up with the doctor according to your child’s care plan to make sure their finger heals properly.

 Click here to learn more about the Hand and Upper Extremity Program at Nationwide Children’s Hospital.